-Prosci has researched change management best practices for more than 20 years.
-For every edition of Best Practices in Change Management, we ask our study participants,
+Prosci has researched change management best practices for more than 25 years.
+For every edition of the Best Practices in Change Management report, we ask our study participants,

 “What are the greatest contributors to a successful change management initiative?”

 Collectively and consistently, participant responses point to seven straightforward factors that impact the results of a change initiative.
 These are the best practices in change management, as reported to Prosci by thousands of change leaders around the world.